 As you make your way through the initial edit, you’ll be slicing up a lot of raw footage.

-In addition to the clips you have selected, you’ll also have a collection of “off cuts”, the remnants of your original clip.
+In addition to the clips you’ve selected, you’ll also have a collection of “off cuts”—the remnants of your original clip.

 Think about your remote video editing workflow

-As the world continues to shift towards remote collaboration—whether between the office and working from home, or teams working across timezones—it can help to have an editing workflow that’s built to handle remote tasks.
+Many of us now work in remote, hybrid, or flexible teams—whether between the office and working from home, or teams working across time zones.
+To make the most of remote collaboration, it can help to have an editing workflow that’s built to handle remote tasks.

 That’s why Dropbox is a perfect fit, with cloud storage, file sharing, and feedback capabilities—it’s never been easier to create an effective remote video editing workflow.